DARKMEDION/avd-root/README.md

 # avd-root

-Get root permissions in Android Virtual Devices.
+Get root permissions in Android Device
+Not virtual

 ## Usage